Signed in as:

 - Fund existing P.I. trade school programs.

-- Fund mentor - mentee programs.
+- Fund mentor - mentee programs via clubs or church services.

 Objective: Amend two existing Federal laws and fund the proposed initiatives to reduce recidivism, State by State.